Tdpro1612/chat_bot_rasa/README.md

 pip install h5py

-# after you reinstall h5py,some recomment about some version is red.don't worry,ignore it. because pip and anaconda is different
+# after you reinstall h5py,some recommend about some version is red.don't worry,ignore it. because pip and anaconda is different
 ```